-Each offence is scrutinised thoroughly before a speeding fine is issued.
+Each offence captured by a road safety camera is scrutinised thoroughly before a speeding fine is issued.

-At the point of detection, a vehicle’s speed is captured twice using 2 independent units (this is called ‘secondary speed verification’).
+At the point of detection by a fixed road safety camera of an offence, a vehicle’s speed is captured twice using 2 independent units (this is called ‘secondary speed verification’).

 The data captured by the fixed road safety camera is then reviewed by qualified independent officers.
 Two officers must agree that an offence has occurred for the matter to proceed.